-By default, no IP address is assigned to any VLAN interface.
+By default, no IP address is assigned to any VLAN interface on the switch.

 To connect a VLAN to multiple subnets, assign one primary IP address and multiple secondary IP addresses to a VLAN interface.

 When you configure IP addresses for a VLAN interface, follow these rules: